KRM7/gapp/docs/fitness-functions.md

 fitness vectors that contain infinite values, the selection method (or the algorithm) will have to be chosen accordingly.

+Similarly, whether negative fitness values are allowed depends on the selection method used, but all selection methods implemented as part of the library are able to handle negative values without any issues.

 ### Thread safety

 The candidate solutions in the population are evaluated in parallel